fewlines-education/dev-bootcamp-exercises/03_backend_web_development_and_api/01_promises/03_github_client/README.md

 - Must use the `getOneRepoInfos` function that takes an `url` as its argument.
 - Must return the repository's data.

+### `printRepos`

+- Must take an array of repos as a parameter.
+- Must use `console.log` to print repos in the following format:
+  - 1 - nameOfTheFirstRepo
+  - 2 - nameOfTheSecondRepo
+  - 3 - nameOfTheThirdRepo
+  - ...
+- Must return the array of repos

 ### `printRepository`

 - Must take a repository as a parameter.